cezi/julianowe-eu/_works/gooir.md

 description1:
   show: yes
   title: About the product
-  text: "<p>A financial management application for customers who have difficulty controlling their budget and want to improve it.</p>"
+  text1: "<p>A financial management application for customers who have difficulty controlling their budget and want to improve it.</p>"

 gallery:
   - assets/img/works/work5.jpeg